Hello71/KoB/doc/README.md

 Simply run `node server/start.js.`

 ## Recommended version ##
 I always suggest using `master` at least for now.
-There *is* a 1.0.0 tag, but...
-I don't plan on doing a full release very often.
+There *are* release tags, but they are neither guaranteed to be stable nor regular.